saurabhsoodpec/selfdriving/P4-AdvancedLaneLines/README.md

 [image13]: ./output_images/final-output.png "Final Warpped Image"
 [video14]: ./output_images/project_video_output.mp4 "Video"

-## Description
+## Project Details

 ---

-###Camera Calibration
+Here are the image processing steps followed for detecting the lane lines along with the processed output at each stage.

+**Camera Calibration**

-The code for this step is contained in the first code cell of the IPython notebook located in "./camera_calibration.ipynb".
+The code for this step is contained in the first code cell of the jupyter notebook located in "./camera_calibration.ipynb".

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.